MWight20/MERN-Stack-starter/README.md

 # MERN-boilerplate
-MERN boilerplate code (WiP) to use for Full-Stack React JavaScript web projects
+A MERN boilerplate code/starting template to use for Full-Stack React JavaScript web projects

 This boilerplate code is configured with:
  - [React.js]
  - [Webpack]
  - [Babel]
- - [Express]
+ - [Express.js]

 ## Requirements